 The CISCO Blueprint uses REST calls to a site and parses the JSON.
 You can find the example here.
 In the next port for this series, I will talk about “Describe the concepts of test-driven development”.

-One thought on “CCNA DevNet Study Guide – Describe parsing of common data format (XML, JSON, YAML) to Python data structures
+One response to “CCNA DevNet Study Guide – Describe parsing of common data format (XML, JSON, YAML) to Python data structures”

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.